 VITEEE 2026 28 April Shift 1 paper was doable.
 Questions from topics like Electrostatics, Capacitors, Magnetism and EMI are asked. | Class 11 portion dominated from this section.
 The physics section was balanced with a mix of conceptual and theoretical questions | |

-The weightage of organic chemistry is more.
-Questions from topics like Reaction mechanisms, Isomerism and GOC are asked | Physical Chemistry's weightage is more compared to organic and inorganic chemistry | |
+The weightage of organic chemistry was more.
+Questions from topics like Reaction mechanisms, Isomerism and GOC are asked | Physical Chemistry's weightage was more compared to organic and inorganic chemistry | |

-The maths section was lengthy and time-consuming, questions were asked from topics like calculus, Algebra, probability, and vector 3d. | VITEEE 28 April Paper Maths section was moderate but the questions were lengthy.
+The maths section was lengthy and time-consuming, questions were asked from topics like calculus, Algebra, probability, and vector 3D. | VITEEE 28 April Paper Maths section was moderate but the questions were lengthy.
 Questions were based on mixed concepts. | |

 Apitude Questions were asked from coding, decoding, numerical series, etc and the English section was the easiest, where questions were asked from vocabulary, reading comprehension.
-The overall level of this section is comparable to the class 12 board exam | These sections were easy and scoring |
+The overall level of this section was comparable to the class 12 board exam | These sections were easy and scoring |

 Subjects | Difficulty level (Shift 1) | Difficulty level (Shift 2) |